akanshagautam3751/Rumour-Tweet-Detection/README.md

 - templates: contain the mail html file which will render when running the application

 ## Introduction
-Rumor Tweets Detector application has been built purely on python programming language.
+Rumour Tweet Detection application has been built purely on python programming language.
 This application has been deployed using Flask web framework and then hosted on Heroku servers.

 ## Project Execution
 - Open the terminal